The minimum requirements for filing a Norwegian patent application/entering the national phase are as follows:

 Filing a divisional application is often very costly, since it is necessary to pay accumulated annuities counting from the effective filing date of the original application.

-Examination of divisional applications normally commences in a relatively timely fashion.
+Examination of divisional applications normally starts within a few months after filing.

 Grant of Patent

-Both Norway and the EPO have a post-grant opposition system, and the opposition period is nine months from the date of grant.
+Patents granted in Norway are announced in the NIPO’s patent gazette, Norsk Patenttidende.
+Norway has a post-grant opposition system, and the opposition period is in most cases nine months from the date of grant (Infringements).

-A Norwegian or European patent is valid for 20 years as of the effective filing date if annuities are duly paid.
-We keep track of the payment deadlines for you and notify you in due time.
+A Norwegian patent is valid for 20 years as of the effective filing date if annuities are duly paid.
+We keep track of the payment deadlines for you and notify you in due time (Duration & Annuities).

 We can assist you in budgeting for your IP cases handled by us.